Franzi98/autoscrollpdf/README.md

 ## Change preferences

-In PDF screen, in the AppBar there is a setting Icon.
+From PDF screen, inonhe AppBar there is a setting Icon.
 Pressing it, you can change how much quickly PDF have to scroll and the scrolling offset.
 This values is stored in the device.

 ## TODO